sarahciston/codingcare/posts/0critintro.md

 DH: not about diversity in tech directly, aim at broader social goals of [e.g. decolonization, ecological sustainability, distribution of wealth] which would necessitate changes in tech sector.

+>"the lesson I think we need to learn from tactical media practitioners more broadly is that critique and critical reflection are at their most powerful when they do not adopt a spectatorial position on the (putatively neutral) outside, when they do not merely sketch a surface, but rather penetrate the core of the system itself, intensifying identification so as to produce structural change."
+(Raley "Dataveillance and Countervailance" in @gitelmanRawDataOxymoron2013)

 <!-- Agentic Design & Generative Justice, Audrey Bennett, Ron Elgash-->

 Marino, code is collaborative:
 >"Code's meaning is communal, subjective, opened through discussion and mutual inquiry, to be contested and questioned, requiring creativity and interdisciplinarity, enriched through the variety of its readers and their backgrounds, intellectually and culturally." @marinoCriticalCodeStudies2020a

 ## What Is Trans\*formative TechnoCraft?

+These are instructions for myself(ves), past-present-future, gathering tactics from many traditions, making connections, strategies and wayfinding for the kinds of worlds and systems I want to be part of.
+From intersectional transfeminist infrastructures, self-hosting servers and [XXX].

 ### Trans\*formative